Suns dismantle Lakers 115-85 to take 3-2 series lead - WHIZ News

 TIP INS

-Suns: Cam Payne gave Phoenix a nice lift, particularly after Paul went out.
-The backup point guard finished with 16 points on 7-of-11 shooting. … Mikal Bridges had a solid all-around game with 13 points, six rebounds and three assists. … Booker shot 13 of 23 from the floor.
+Suns: Cam Payne finished with 16 points on 7-of-11 shooting. … Mikal Bridges had a solid all-around game with 13 points, six rebounds and three assists. … Booker shot 13 of 23 from the floor.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports